AllenChen0958/CSE230_final_project_snake/README.md

 2. **Special Abilities:** Introduce special apples with unique effects.
 When the snake consumes these special apples, it will gain abilities or trigger in-game events.
 These abilities could include temporary invincibility, speed boosts, new obstacles appearing, or enemies entering the game.

+3. **User Interface:** Create an intuitive and visually appealing user interface for the game, including features like a scoreboard, game over screen, and user-friendly controls.

+4. **Testing and Debugging:** Thoroughly test the game to identify and fix any bugs or issues that may arise during development.
+Ensure the game is stable and free of major defects.

-3. **Puzzles and Mazes:** Enhance the gameplay by incorporating puzzle elements or mazes within the game.
+5. (optional) **Puzzles and Mazes:** Enhance the gameplay by incorporating puzzle elements or mazes within the game.
 These puzzles will add complexity and require strategic thinking from the player, making the game more challenging and engaging.

-4. **User Interface:** Create an intuitive and visually appealing user interface for the game, including features like a scoreboard, game over screen, and user-friendly controls.

-5. **Testing and Debugging:** Thoroughly test the game to identify and fix any bugs or issues that may arise during development.
-Ensure the game is stable and free of major defects.

 ## Deliverables

 1. **Snake Game:** A complete Snake game implemented in Haskell with the following features: